-Benefit Description You pay

-Orthopedic and prosthetic devices (cont.)
-High Option Standard Option

-Notes:

-• Orthopedic and prosthetic equipment or services must be prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with Medicare guidelines; and primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury.

-• We cover only those standard items that are adequate to meet the medical needs of the member.

-• For coverage of hearing aids, see Section 5(a), Hearing services.

-Not covered: All charges All charges

-• Orthopedic and prosthetic devices and corrective shoes, except as described above

-• Foot orthotics and podiatric use devices, such as arch supports, heel pads and heel cups
+Benefit Description You pay Orthopedic and prosthetic devices (cont.)
+High Option Standard Option Basic Option Notes: • Orthopedic and prosthetic equipment or services must be prescribed by a Plan physician; obtained through sources designated by the Plan; consistent with Medicare guidelines; and primarily and customarily used to serve a medical or therapeutic purpose in the treatment of an illness or injury. • We cover only those standard items that are adequate to meet the medical needs of the member. • For coverage of hearing aids, see Section 5 (a), Hearing services.
+Not covered: All charges All charges All charges • Orthopedic and prosthetic devices and corrective shoes, except as described above • Foot orthotics and podiatric use devices, such as arch supports, heel pads and heel cups Lumbosacral supports • Corsets, trusses, elastic stockings, support hose, and other supportive devices • Dental prostheses, devices, and appliances, except oral devices or appliance used to reduce upper airway collapsibility • Repairs, adjustments, or replacements due to misuse, theft or loss Durable medical equipment (DME) High Option Standard Option Basic Option We cover rental or purchase of durable medical equipment, at our option.
+Covered items include: Oxygen and oxygen dispensing equipment 20% of our allowance 20% of our allowance after the deductible 20% of our allowance after the deductible Dialysis equipmentHospital beds Wheelchairs Crutches Walkers Speech generating devices Blood glucose monitors Insulin pumps Infant apnea monitors • Home phototherapy equipment

-Lumbosacral supports

-• Corsets, trusses, elastic stockings, support hose, and other supportive devices

-• Dental prostheses, devices, and appliances, except oral devices or appliance used to reduce upper airway collapsibility

-• Repairs, adjustments, or replacements due to misuse or loss

-Durable medical equipment (DME) High Option Standard Option

-We cover rental or purchase of durable medical equipment, at our option.
-Covered items include: 20% of our allowance 20% of our allowance after the

-Oxygen and oxygen dispensing equipment deductible

-Dialysis equipment

-Hospital beds

-• Wheelchairs

-• Crutches

-• Walkers

-Speech generating devices

-Blood glucose monitors

-Insulin pumps

-Infant apnea monitors

-Home phototherapy equipment

-Notes:

-• We only provide DME in the Plan's service area.

-• We cover only those standard items that are adequate to meet the medical needs of the member.